University accommodation room offer terms and conditions

-An accommodation offer is made subject to your correct confirmation to our Admissions office of the course you will be attending and subject to you agreeing to abide by all the Statutes, Ordinances, Regulations and rules of the University, including Regulation 10.3, which relates to the use of computing facilities, for the time being in force.
+An accommodation offer is made subject to your correct confirmation to our Admissions office of the course you will be attending and subject to you agreeing to abide by all the Statutes, Ordinances, Regulations and rules of the University.

-It is important that you have read and understood these accommodation terms & conditions.
+It is important that you have read and understood these accommodation terms and conditions.

 Any queries should be directed to the Student Accommodation Office.
-Full University Regulations may be viewed at www.bath.ac.uk/regulations/.
+Full University Regulations may be viewed here.

 Accommodation is offered to you for the period shown on the accommodation contract (Error & Omission Excepted) subject to you being a registered student at the University at all times.